Simulating Nighttime Visible Satellite Imagery of Tropical Cyclones Using Conditional Generative Adversarial Networks: Data

-The 3 WV bands, Band08$\sim$10, complement Band16 to determine cloud top height.
-The information Band16 could provide is relatively insufficient compared to the information provided by the 6 bands of MODIS.
-While Band16 is dominated by $\rm CO_2$ absorption, Band08$\sim$10 has significant $\rm H_2O$ absorption.
-In principle, these three bands could be used to infer cloud top height as well.
-Although established cloud top height algorithms usually do not use WV bands because the uneven spatial distribution of water vapor could interfere with cloud top height retrieval, our DL model has the potential to retrieve certain information about cloud top height despite the interference.
-Apart from that, while the peak of the weighting function of Band16 under standard conditions is near the sea level, the peak of the weighting function of Band08, Band09, and Band10 are around 350 hPa, 450 hPa, and 550 hPa levels respectively as shown in Figure 4.
-The weighting functions are calculated using the model presented in \cite{hannon1996atmospheric}.
-The height of the peak of the weighting function indicates the atmosphere level that a given band is most sensitive to and has the most absorption and emission.
-This also corresponds to the atmosphere level at which a given band could accurately infer cloud top heights.
-Therefore, while Band16 is the most suitable band to determine the cloud top height of low-level clouds, the 3 WV bands could help determine the cloud top height of medium and upper-level clouds better.
-Similar to the treatment of Band16, we included the difference images between Band08$\sim$Band10 and Band13 into our datasets.
+The 3 WV bands, Band08--10, complement Band16 to determine cloud top height.
+While Band16 is dominated by $\rm CO_2$ absorption, Band08--10 has significant $\rm H_2O$ absorption, which could also be utilized to infer cloud top height.
+This is supported by the MSG/SCE algorithm which includes two WV bands to retrieve cloud top height \cite{lutz2003notes}.
+In addition, while the peak of the weighting function of Band16 under standard conditions is around 850 hPa, the peak of the weighting function of Band08, Band09, and Band10 are around 350 hPa, 450 hPa, and 550 hPa respectively as shown in Fig. 2.
+The weighting functions are calculated using the model presented in \cite{saunders2018update}.
+The peak of the weighting function indicates the level at which a given band has the most absorption and emission \cite{wu2020best}.
+This corresponds to the optimal level for the band to accurately derive cloud top heights.
+Therefore, while Band16 serves to determine the height of low-level clouds, the 3 WV bands are more effective for estimating the cloud top height of medium and upper-level clouds.

-Band15 and Band11 serve the function of determining cloud phase.
+Band15 and Band11 serve the function of determining the cloud phase.
 In particular, these two bands can distinguish thin cirrus, which the IR and VIS images have a big difference on.
 Current methods to retrieve cloud phase rely on the imaginary index of refraction of cloud particles at different wavelengths \cite{menzel1997cloud}.
-The index of refraction is given by Eq.
+The index of refraction $\underline{n}$ is given by Eq.
 (1):